 Actively involved committees prepare for the board meetings

 The Board’s discussions and decisions are assisted by the work performed by its Committees, which report to it after each of their meetings.
-The remits of each Committee are described in detail in the Internal Rules of the Board of Directors, which were updated in this respect at the beginning of 2014.
-The Committees were again given responsibility by the Board for preparing its decisions in 2014.
+The remits of each Committee are described in detail in the Internal Rules of the Board of Directors.
+The Committees were again given responsibility by the Board for preparing its decisions in 2016.
 The Board’s Committees act strictly within the framework of the remits given to them by the Board.
 They prepare actively for its work and make proposals but they do not have any decision-making powers.

 The remit of this committee is to throw light, through its analyses and debates, on the Group’s strategic orientations as submitted to the Board of Directors and to monitor the implementation and advancement of significant operations in progress.
 It examines the main strategic lines of development, options and projects presented by the General Management, and their economic, financial, societal and environmental consequences; opportunities for acquisitions, financial transactions liable to significantly change the balance sheet structure; the Company’s commitments with regard to Sustainable Development, in light of the issues specific to the group’s business activities and its objectives and the proposed strategic orientations to be defined by the Board, with a view to consultation of the Central Works Council.